zhouyl/flowblade/docs/components/navigation/tabs.md

-# Tabs
+# Tabs Components

-Tabs component for organizing content into separate views that can be easily navigated.
+Tabs component family for organizing content into separate views that can be easily navigated.
 Tabs provides a flexible way to organize content with support for various sizes and variants.
 Perfect for content organization, settings panels, and multi-step forms.

+## Overview

+The Tabs component system consists of:
+- **Tabs** - Container component for tabs
+- **TabsList** - List container for tab triggers
+- **TabsTrigger** - Individual tab trigger/button
+- **TabsContent** - Content panel for each tab

 ## Basic Usage